Startup ecosystem: List of organizations and/or organized activities with startup activities

-Investors from these roles are linked together through shared events, activities, locations and interactions.
+Investors from these roles are linked together through shared events, activities, locations, and interactions.
 Startup ecosystems generally encompass the network of interactions between people, organizations, and their environment.
 Any particular start-up ecosystem is defined by its collection of specific cities or online communities.

-In addition, resources like skills, time and money are also essential components of a start-up ecosystem.
+In addition, resources like skills, time, and money are also essential components of a start-up ecosystem.
 The resources that flow through ecosystems are obtained primarily from the meetings between people and organizations that are an active part of those startup ecosystems.
 These interactions help to create new potential startups and/or to strengthen the already existing ones.
 There are a few common mistakes that entrepreneurs make that end up costing them their business, like inability to secure adequate funding, sudden market downturn and a poor scaling plan.

 External and internal factors

 Startup ecosystems are controlled by both external and internal factors.
 External factors, such as financial climate, big market disruptions, and significant transitions, control the overall structure of an ecosystem and the way things work within it.
 Start-up ecosystems are dynamic entities that progress from formation stages to periodic disturbances (like the financial bubbles) and then to recovering processes.

 Several researchers have created lists of essential internal attributes for startup ecosystems.
 Spigel suggests that ecosystems require cultural attributes (a culture of entrepreneurship and histories of successful entrepreneurship), social attributes that are accessed through social ties (worker talent, investment capital, social networks, and entrepreneurial mentors) and material attributes grounded in a specific places (government policies, universities, support services, physical infrastructure, and open local markets).
 Stam distinguishes between framework conditions of ecosystems (formal institutions, culture, physical infrastructure, and market demand) with systematic conditions of networks, leadership, finance, talent, knowledge, and support services.

 Startup ecosystems in similar environments but located in different parts of the world can end up doing things differently simply because they have a different entrepreneurial culture and resource pool.
 The introduction of non-native peoples' knowledge and skills can also cause substantial shifts in the ecosystem's functions.

 Internal factors act as feedback loops inside any particular startup ecosystem.
 They not only control ecosystem processes, but are also controlled by them.
-While some of the resource inputs are generally controlled by external processes like financial climate and market disruptions, the availability of resources within the ecosystem are controlled by every organization's ability to contribute towards the ecosystem.
+While some resource inputs are generally controlled by external processes like financial climate and market disruptions, the availability of resources within the ecosystem are controlled by every organization's ability to contribute towards the ecosystem.
 Although people exist and operate within ecosystems, their cumulative effects are large enough to influence external factors like financial climate.

 Role of employee diversity

 Employee diversity also affects startup ecosystem functions, as do the processes of disturbance and succession.
-Startup Ecosystems provide a variety of goods and services upon which other people and companies depend on.
+Startup ecosystems provide a variety of goods and services upon which other people and companies depend on.
 Thus, the principles of start-up ecosystem management suggest that rather than managing individual people or organizations, resources should be managed at the level of the startup ecosystem itself.
 Classifying start-up ecosystems into structurally similar units is an important step towards effective ecosystem managing.